jaglima/sor_noworkflow/examples/blog.md

 ```
 <img src="./images/backward_deps.png" alt="drawing" width=70%/>

-the output is a Python dictionary format, with all the operations in order that they were executed.
-At the end of the list, we have the operation that generated the final value, a ROC value of 0.81.
+the output is in Python dictionary format, with all the operations in the order they were executed.
+At the end of the list, you will find the assignment operation where the 'roc_metric' variable is assigned the value of 0.81.

-To preserve these outputs for future comparisons with additional trials, you can save it by calling:
+To preserve these outputs for future comparisons with additional trials, you can save them by invoking:

 ``` python
 trial_id = __noworkflow__.trial_id
 store_operations(trial_id, dict_ops)
 ```

-The list of currently stored trials can be obtained by:
+The list of currently stored trials can be obtained using:

 ```python
 resume_trials()
 ```
 <img src="./images/resume_trials.png" alt="drawing" width=40%/>

+It is presented as a list, where the trial IDs can be referenced by their index.

 ## Experiment comparision

-Suppose now that we have run a second trial with a different set of parameters.
-It is already done in the usecase notebook here.
-Neverthless, we encourage the reader to rerun the previous snippets tweaking some of hyperparameters to see the impact.
-By doing so, we will be able to compare the outcomes of both trials using two trial_intersection_diff() and the trialdiff().
-Lets see them.
+Suppose now that you've alreadyt executed a second trial with a different set of parameters.
+It is done in the usecase notebook [here](now_usecase_part_2.ipynb) and we encourage the reader to rerun the previous snippets tweaking some of hyperparameters to see the impact.
+By doing this, we can then compare the outcomes of both trials using the trial_intersection_diff() and trialdiff() functions.
+Let's explore these comparisons.

 ```python
 trial_intersection_diff(list_id[0], list_id[-1])
 ```
 <img src="./images/trial_intersect_diff.png" alt="drawing" width=60%/>

-In the previous output, you'll notice that 'pca_components' has been modified from 3 to 5, and the 'test_dim' size has increased from 0.2 to 0.3.
-However, please be aware that the vectors, matrices and complex types like 'y_test' and 'y_pred,' are currently not available for inspection.
-We acknowledge this limitation and addressing it in our backlog.
+In the previous output, you may have noticed that 'pca_components' has been changed from 3 to 5, and the 'test_dim' size has increased from 0.2 to 0.3.
+However, please be aware that the vectors, matrices and complex types like 'y_test' and 'y_pred,' are not available for inspection.
+We acknowledge this limitation and it is on our backlog.

-When running trial_diff(), the function displays the values of variables and function calls in a diff file format, highlighting the sequence of operations performed.
-The objective is to identify any differences that occurred between the two trials.
+When running trial_diff(), the function displays the values of variables and function calls in a diff file format, emphasizing the sequence of operations performed.
+The purpose is to identify any discrepances that occurred between the two trials.

 ``` python
 trial_diff(list_id[0], list_id[-1])